izatop/mongot/README.md

 ##### Getting relative collections

-Sometimes you need getting link to relative collection in same database, especially for it we added `getRelative` method to `Collection` class:
+Sometimes you need getting a link to a relative collection in the same database, special for it we added a `getRelative` method to the `Collection` class:

 ```ts
 # relative.ts